voschezang/coding-handbook/intelligence/knowledge.md

 - The number of possible hypotheses is infinite.
 Science does not prescribe how to choose or select the right hypothesis.
 There is an *art* to thinking outside the box and coming up with novel hypotheses.

+## Value

+Facts vary in terms of value.
+This depends on

+- Generalization.
+In what conditions are they true?
+- Triviality or novelty.
+How obvious are they?
+How consistent are they with the status quo?
+- [Surprisal](https://en.wikipedia.org/wiki/Entropy_(information_theory)) value.
+How much information does it entail?

+Suppose someone recorded the result of 5 coin tosses.
+If the head-tail ratio was balanced this would be a low-value fact.
+If the ratio was skewed they the value would be higher, as it provides novel information about the coin.